 What brand copywriting isn’t

 Brand copywriting isn’t overtly sales-focused and phrases like ‘Buy Now’, ‘Hurry, or Limited stock left’ are avoided.
 Sales focused messages tap into people’s FOMO (fear of missing out), and act as the push they need to make a purchase.
+I’m not saying you shouldn’t use sales messages, but these must come later on, after the person starts trusting your brand.

 What brand copywriting is

-Brand copywriting focuses on differentiating yourself from competitors and showing how trustworthy your brand is by humanising it.
+Brand copywriting focuses on differentiating your business from competitors and showing how trustworthy your brand is by humanising it.
 By giving your brand a ‘personality’, it makes it easier for consumers to build an emotional connection with your brand, so when the time comes, they’re ready to make a purchase, they already know how your brand can help them.

 How to master brand copywriting (with examples)